Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 The Eviction Hearing: What to Expect

-After filing, the court will schedule a hearing, typically within 2-4 weeks.
+After filing, the court will schedule a hearing.
+Timing varies by county, service method, and docket volume.
 Both landlord and tenant can present evidence and testimony.

 Landlord's Burden of Proof